 Chicago Domestic Violence Lawyer

-If you are reading this, then there's a good chance you are facing some type of domestic violence charge.
-No matter how you ended up in this situation, you're probably quite concerned about what this could mean for you both personally and professionally.
+If you are reading this, then there's a good chance that you are facing some type of domestic violence charge.
+No matter how you ended up in this situation, you're probably quite concerned about what this may mean for you both personally and professionally.
 After all, unlike other criminal charges, domestic violence allegations carry with them a very specific kind of stigma.
 Domestic violence allegations don't quickly fade away.
-So, it's understandable if you're desperate to resolve this situation as soon as possible.
+So, it's understandable if you're anxious to resolve this situation as soon as possible.

 What is Considered Domestic Battery in Chicago?

 This is a question we encounter time and time again when it comes to domestic violence charges.
 Many people aren't even aware that what they did was considered a crime.
 But in the state of Illinois, physically touching another person – including spitting, pushing, or throwing a piece of food – can all be a "battery."
 If this contact happens between you and a family or household member, it can be considered "domestic battery."
 Keep in mind that the state defines family or household members to include:

 - Individuals who are married or are divorced

 - Individuals who share or used to share a domicile

 - Individuals who have, or allegedly have, a shared blood relationship with a child

 - Individuals that have or had a dating or engagement relationship beyond acquaintances

 - Individuals who operate as personal assistants or nurses to those with disabilities